maricsnel/WeeklySQLChallenge/Week 7.md

 FROM Ranked
 WHERE Ranks = 1;
 ```
-This query uses a Common Table Expression (CTE) named ```Ranked``` to rank products within each category based on their total quantities sold.
-The ```RANK()``` function is used for ranking.
-Then, the main query selects the products with a rank of 1 from each category, indicating the top-selling products in each category.
+- CTE "Ranked":
+  - This CTE calculates the total quantity sold for each product within each category.
+  - It assigns a rank to each product within each category based on the total quantity sold in descending order.

+- The main query:
+  - This query retrieves the category name, product name, and total quantity sold for products that have a rank of 1 within their respective categories.
+  - The `WHERE Ranks = 1` clause filters the results to only include products with a rank of 1.

 | category_name | product_name                | total_quantity |
 |---------------|-----------------------------|----------------|